-in peptides.
+The second group of three variables influence the intensity of the fragment ion assuming that it is detected.
+Two variables represent the flanking amino acids immediately to the left (N-term) and right (C-term) of the fragmentation position in the peptide.
+These positions have been shown to have a strong effect on the probability of detecting an ion resulting from the cleavage positiion at that position (14; 18).
+The third variable represents the position of the peak along the m/z axis of the spectrum relative to the intact peptide m/z (using an integer between 0 and 4).
+This variable accounts for the bias towards center fragmentation in peptides.
 These three variables are mixed together using a hidden mixing variable, the distribution of which depends on the region of the mass spectrum.
-The mixing procedure allows what would be a very high number of training parameters (20 left-flanking residues × 20 right flanking residues × 5 peptide regions × 8 Gaussian parameters = 16000) to a much smaller number ((20+20+5)8=360), using the switching parent mechanism.
+The mixing procedure allows what would be a very high number of training parameters (20 left-flanking residues x 20 right flanking residues x 5 peptide regions x 8 Gaussian parameters = 16000) to a much smaller number ((20 + 20 + 5) 8 = 360), using the switching parent mechanism.
 Thus, the mixing node allows us to train a much richer model on much fewer data than would otherwise be possible.
-An edge connects the peptide region to this mixing node because intensities from fragmentations in different regions of the peptide will have slightly different dependencies on flanking residues and peptide position.
-For example, the extreme C-term and N-term regions of the peptide will tend to have low intensities regardless of flanking residues (Havilio et al., 2003), whereas towards the center of the peptide differences in intensity are more influenced by flanking residues.
+There is an edge connecting the peptide region to this mixing node because intensities from fragmentations in different regions of the peptide will have slightly different dependencies on flanking residues and peptide position.
+For example, the extreme C-term and N-term regions of the peptide will tend to have low intensities regardless of flanking residues, (10) whereas towards the center of the peptide differences in intensity are more influenced by flanking residues.